nbulaj/alpha_card/README.md

 `Billing` and `Shipping` is an _optional_ parameters and can be not specified.

 _Note_: take a look at the `amount` of the Order.
 It's format must be 'xx.xx'.
-All information about variables formats can be found on _Alpha Card Payment Gateway Integration Portal_ -> _Direct Post API_ -> _Documentation_ -> _Transaction Variables_
+All the information about variables formats can be found on _Alpha Card Payment Gateway Integration Portal_ -> _Direct Post API_ -> _Documentation_ -> _Transaction Variables_

 Naming convention of attributes (such as "ccexp" or "orderid") was saved for compatibility with AlphaCard API.